HackingIntoYourHeart/Unoriginal-Rice-Patty/README.md

 # Unoriginal-Rice-Patty

-*"Unoriginal-Rice-Patty" is my personal title for the Replay-based attack on Honda and Acura vehicles*
+*"Unoriginal-Rice-Patty" is my personal title for the Replay-based attack on Honda and Acura vehicles* *"Honda" in Japanese translates to "Original Rice Patty".
+While a cute fact, this attack is not cute and not original, hence the name*

 *This is for educational purposes only.
 I am in NO WAY liable for any actions executed by means of the contents within this repository.
 PLEASE use responsibly.*